todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 - Applies smoothing, some simple hysteresis, and range extension to knobs and CV, to provide relatively low-noise values that span the whole range (-2048 to 2047).
 Knob/CV values are updated every audio frame.
 - If enabled, determines whether jacks are connected to the six input sockets by driving the 'normalisation probe' pin and detecting its signal on the inputs.
 - Manages PWM signals for CV output and brightness control of the six LEDs.
-- Sends audio outputs to external DAC
+- Sends audio outputs to external DAC.
-- Reads EEPROM calibration, if set, to for calibrated MIDI note CV outputs.
+- Reads EEPROM calibration, if set, for calibrated MIDI note CV outputs.

 ## Usage:
-Basic usage is intended to be extremely simple: for example, here is complete code for a Sample and Hold card:
+Basic usage is intended to be extremely simple.
+For example, here is complete code for a Sample and Hold card:

 ```c++
 #include "ComputerCard.h"